markchipman/olivercoding/content/posts/2018-07-07-azure-deployment/index.md

 ## C# Cake Build

-Now it's strictly necessary that I run this via a C# Cake Build script, but things I'm adding in further blog posts will make it very helpful.
+It's not necessary that I run this via a C# Cake Build script, but things I'm adding in further blog posts will make it very helpful.
 So let's start with [C# Cake Build][2].

 Cake is just a handy way to make a build script in C#.
-Here's the one I'm using.
+Here's the script I built.

 ```csharp
 #addin nuget:?package=Cake.Powershell&version=0.4.5